Kayli/logspub/dev/datascience-ml-nlp.md

     - continuous bag of words (cbow)
       - predict target word from bag-of-words context
   - similarity calculated using dot product of vector representations
+  - word embeddings have dimensions ranging from 50 to 300

 - sentence embedding
   - encodes sentence similarity